wimulkeman/My-Notes/Machine learning/Tensor Flow/Image classification/Training the model.md

                 image3.jpg
                 image4.jpg
                 ....
+        label_image.py  # The python file for labeling images after training the model
 ```

 The content of the sh file is used to run a docker image for the training